 This indie duo of identical twin sisters who compose, sing, and play both the guitar and piano debuted back in 1999.
 Their last three albums have gone gold as they have a large underground following.
 They hit the mainstream this year when they teamed up with Dutch musician Tiesto and released the new wave single “Feel It In My Bones” which made the Top 100 of 2010 chart.
 In 2012, their popularity skyrocketed as they collaborated with house American DJ Morgan Page in “Body Work”, a Top 40 single, while “Closer” reached #21 on the Canadian Hot 100.
 They released a new album in 2013, Heartthrob and scored subsequent hit singles.
 For the album, the duo won 3 JUNO Awards in 2014.

 The art rock band from Montreal has been around since 2004.
 This year, they released their third album called The Suburbs.
 It won the album of the year award at The Canadian JUNOs, American Grammys, and the United Kingdom’s BRIT award for Best International Album.
 At the end of 2011, the album was certified double-platinum in Canada.
 The seven-member band plays an assortment of instruments including piano, keyboard, guitar, drums, bass guitar, violin, viola, cello, double bass, xylophone, glockenspiel, French horn, accordion, harp, mandolin, and hurdy-gurdy.
 In 2013 the title track of their album Reflektor became their first Top 40 hit peaking on the Billboard Canadian Hot 100 at #20.
+The group released album Everything Now in 2017.

 Like the Arcade Fire, this is a large band, consisting of several members and hail from Toronto.
 They perform rap music.
 Down with Webster signed a record deal in 2009 after a self-released album two years earlier.
 They released a gold EP which spawned two big hits.
 “Your Man” and “Whoa Is Me” both made the Top 100 of 2010 and were certified platinum digital downloads.
 In 2013, “One in a Million” made the Top 30 and became a platinum single.
 Further success cam in 2014 with the release of album Party For Your Life.